 I looked online a lot last year as I wanted a gas and electricity provider who were ideally environmentally friendly, but also a good price.
-I came across Bulb – and I’ve bene with them ever since.
-Not only will they give you £50 if you switch to them via my referral link – bulb.co.uk/refer/vickye7737 – but they will also give me the same!
+I came across Bulb – and I’ve been with them ever since.
+Not only will they give you £50 if you switch to them via my referral link – but they will also give me the same (so if you join, you can earn money off your bills by referring your friends and family)!
 Already tied in to a minimum period on a tariff with another provider?
 Just send Bulb your final bill with your early exit fees and they will refund you those as well!
 I couldn’t have justified switching to them if they were a lot more expensive than other providers – but actually they were cheaper, and more environmentally friendly so it really was a no brainer!
 You can then become a referrer and get credit back for everyone you recommend too, so it really is a great way to save on your bills.

 Not convinced, check out a comparison site and see what prices you can get, but just remember, that £50 is only available via a referral link!

 What if money is really tight?

 I’m not being flippant, but sometimes what we really need to do is accept the fact that money is tight.
 In the short term maybe you need to just put on an extra jumper or two.
 I usually have at least one jumper on, as well as being under a nice fleecy throw or blanket before I will turn the heating up.
 I’m also very fortunate to have cats who are lap cats so I usually have at least one as a hot water bottle at any given time.